awsdocs/aws-config-developer-guide/doc_source/configlimits.md

 | Maximum number of AWS Config Rules per account across all organization conformance packs | 180 | No |

 **Note**
-Deploying at the organization level automatically uses up the limit for child accounts\.
+Deploying at the organization level counts in the limit for child accounts\.
+AWS Config rules in conformance packs count in the limit for the Maximum number of AWS Config Rules per Region per account\.

 **Organization Config Rules**